- Ensure the project’s success with a structured analysis

 1. Necessary adjustment to/consideration of PM methodology in the organization

 You can apply many questions of the Project Health Check on a great amount of project approaches.
 However, I recommend stringently adjusting questions and possible answers to the specific approach.

 2. Embedding into project governance

-3. May be mistaken as audit tool
+3. Can be mistaken as audit tool

 - Measurable: The questions are measurable and comparable because the tool offers a structured approach with the same questions.
 Thus, you can measure the progress of the project itself and the progress of projects in different areas as well.
 In this way, you can identify weak spots in your organization.